Elisheva-H/IOT_W25_G02_Smart_Prosthesis/README.md

 ## Details about the project:
 This project focuses on developing a touchscreen-based server for managing a smart prosthesis controller using an ESP32.
 The touchscreen interface serves as the UI, enabling users to customize prosthetic parameters, execute preprogrammed movements, adjust sensor behavior, and more.
 However, it does not directly control the prosthesis itself.

 To facilitate management, the prosthesis controller (see prosthesis mock files under ESP32 folder) sends its current system settings to the touchscreen server using YAML format.
 This YAML file contains all relevant data, including available sensors and motors, screen access passwords, and the functions that should be executed.
 When no BLE connection is available, the screen provides an option to load a mock YAML file, allowing users to add, modify, and debug different screens.
-An example for such YAML file can be found in the assets folder.
+The YAML file contains 5 major fileds: General, Communications, Sensors, Motors and Functions, an example for such YAML file can be found in the assets folder.

 **Manager Tool Modes**
 The manager tool operates in three distinct modes: